 Lastly, even the U.S. government admits to the anxiolytic (anxiety-reducing) effects of CBD in its PubChem database, which is evidence enough that the compound holds tremendous promise in this regard.

 As you can see, CBD can most definitely have a positive impact in terms of reducing stress, anxiety, and even rage attacks.
 But what about using CBD while driving?
 Is it safe?

 Using CBD While Driving: What You Need to Know

 Since CBD is non-intoxicating, it shouldn’t drastically affect your ability to drive.
 That said, not everybody reacts to CBD in the same way.
-Some first-time users of cannabidiol may feel dizzy, and this can be dangerous if you’re behind the wheel.
-It’s critical to try CBD and have used it before you think about taking CBD and driving.
-As long as you know that it doesn’t make you dizzy, then you should be fine.
+Some first-time users of cannabidiol may feel lethargic or even dizzy, and this can, of course, be dangerous if you’re behind the wheel.

+This is why it’s critical to try CBD and have used it before you think about taking CBD and driving.
+As long as you know that it doesn’t make you dizzy (and/or overly lethargic), then you should be fine.

 Final Thoughts on CBD and Road Rage

 Cannabidiol tinctures and other CBD products can help provide a sense of calm.
 If you want to give CBD for road rage a try, we recommend finding a high-quality CBD retailer and trying it out a few times before using it before driving.